govau/design-system-site/content/components/callout/accessibility/grayscale.md

 ---

-How the  breadcrumbs are viewed with total colour blindness.
+How the callouts are viewed with total colour blindness.